Last updated on February 21st, 2019 at 08:15 pm.

 That said, my brief research on the subject suggests that despite its name, the Affordable Care Act (ACA) is not as affordable as having health insurance through Starbucks.

-For example, the Reddit thread above shows many users paying double-digit monthly premiums for their plans.
-I do realize relying on Reddit seems questionable, but couldn’t find any official information on premiums.
+For example, that Reddit thread I mentioned shows many users paying double-digit monthly premiums for their plans.
+I realize relying on Reddit seems questionable, but couldn’t find any official information on premiums.

-I also know that premiums are only one part of the cost, but for the ACA, it seems many people have premiums in the $300-500 range.
+I also know that premiums are only one part of the cost.
+But with the ACA, it seems many people have premiums in the $300-500 range.

 Barista FIRE or baristaFI certainly seems like a better deal when you look at it that way.